yuno-payments/yuno-docs/docs/Wallets/apple-pay/recurring-payments.md

 Apple Pay recurring payments enable automated billing for subscriptions, memberships, and regular services using a two-step process: Customer Initiated Transactions (CIT) and Merchant Initiated Transactions (MIT).
 Yuno offers two integration approaches:

-* [**What are CIT and MIT?**](#what-are-cit-and-mit) - Understanding the two-step recurring payment process

 * [**SDK integration**](#sdk-integration) - Simplified recurring payment implementation with automatic CIT/MIT flow management, built-in scheduling, and subscription management capabilities

 * [**Direct API integration**](#direct-api-integration) - Manual CIT/MIT implementation with custom token management and flexible subscription logic tailored to your business needs

-## What are CIT and MIT?

-### Customer Initiated Transaction (CIT)

-The **first transaction** where the customer actively participates and authorizes the recurring payment setup.
-This transaction:

-* Requires customer interaction and Apple Pay authorization
-* Generates a payment token for future automated transactions
-* Sets up the recurring payment agreement
-* Uses `vault_on_success: true` to enable token storage
-* Includes `stored_credentials.usage: "FIRST"`

-### Merchant Initiated Transaction (MIT)

-**Subsequent transactions** processed automatically by the merchant without customer interaction.
-These transactions:

-* Use the stored token from the CIT
-* Process automatically according to the subscription schedule
-* Do not require customer re-authorization
-* Include `stored_credentials.usage: "USED"`

 ## SDK integration